Ggs91/Ggs91/README.md

 ### Hi there 👋, I'm Georges Atalla
-#### I am a junior Ruby on Rails developer
+#### I am a Ruby on Rails developer
 ![Ruby-lover.png](https://imgshare.io/images/2020/11/08/Ruby-lover.png)

 I did an intensive bootcamp at [The Hacking Project](https://www.thehackingproject.org/) and a lot of self-teaching.

-Today I'm seeking my first job opportunity.
+I'm currently working as a Rails developer at The Hacking project.

-Skills: Ruby / Ruby on Rails / JS / HTML / CSS / Webpack
+Skills: Ruby / Ruby on Rails / JS / HTML / CSS / Webpack / RSpec

 - 📫 How to reach me: georges_atalla@hotmail.fr
 - ⚡ Fun fact: I crossed Vietnam with a motorbike that I paid 200 euros and sold for the exact same price